Jorge Soler Player Props: Marlins vs. Giants

-On Tuesday, Jorge Soler (.212 batting average in his past 10 games, with three doubles, four home runs, three walks and eight RBI) and the Miami Marlins play the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 6:40 PM ET.
+The Miami Marlins and Jorge Soler, who went 3-for-4 with a double last time in action, battle Alex Cobb and the San Francisco Giants at LoanDepot park, Wednesday at 1:10 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Giants.
+In his most recent appearance, he strung together three hits (going 3-for-4 with a double) against the Giants.

 Jorge Soler Game Info & Props vs. the Giants